klovelace/iSpindel/docs/README_en 1st Edits.md

 •	An overview of the data you can on the Infoview menu

 After the above data has been entered and stored, the spindle is connected to the Wlan and Ubidots and the data is transferred.
-On the Ubidots web interface is one now under Sourcessee that the data is updated.
+On the Ubidots web interface is one now under Sources, check that the data is updated.
-Now you can in Dashboardthemselves at its graphs will.
+Now you can see the graphs in the Dashboard.
 ________________________________________
 display

 calibration

 For the conversion of angles ° in ° Plato, SG,% mas o.Ä.
 It is initially necessary to calibrate a reference curve.
 The obtained references can then be converted to a function which is stored for display.
 Since each self-assembled spindle will yield different measured values, one has to perform this process once.

 See Calibration

 Ubidot's graphs
 •	Plato formula
 CraftBeerPi

 Work in Progress
 ________________________________________
 software